Rays rally in 9th off Casilla to beat Athletics 4-3

 Smith allowed one earned run and three hits and retired 15 of the final 17 batters he faced in his second career start.
 The 36-year-old right-hander, whose only win came as a reliever with Boston, struck out four and walked two.

-Rays manager Kevin Cash was ejected for the third time this season by home plate umpire Bill Welke in the fifth inning after Souza struck out looking as part of a double play.
+Cash was ejected for the third time this season by home plate umpire Bill Welke in the fifth inning after Souza struck out looking as part of a double play. ''We didn't agree on the strike zone tonight early on,'' Cash said. ''I'll leave it at that.''

 TRAINER'S ROOM